Slightly spicy with a hint of sweet. Not to mention oh so satisfying. And did we mention fast and easy?

 Better than any packaged taco kit you'll ever find in any store anywhere.
 Try them and see for yourself.

-These red chile pork tamales are the real authentic Mexican deal.
-They taste like they were carefully crafted by the loveliest abuela imaginable.
+These red chile pork tamales are the real authentic Mexican deal and taste like they were carefully crafted by the loveliest abuela imaginable.
 Here's how to make them.

 Inspired by Mexican street fare, this corn on the cob tempers smoky chipotle with the tang of lime and the sweetness of butter.